railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

    *Access control to invoices for the Finance/Admin group*

-To configure access rights on a Open ERP objects, use the menu :menuselection:`Administration --> Security --> Access Controls --> Access Controls List` and click :guilabel:`New` or choose one there and click :guilabel:`Edit`.
+To configure access rights on a Open ERP objects, use the menu :menuselection:`Administration --> Security --> Access Controls List` and click :guilabel:`New` or choose an existing one and click :guilabel:`Edit`.
-You give a :guilabel:`Name` to the access control, select a :guilabel:`Group`, and the object (:guilabel:`Model`), then check the checkbox corresponding to each of the four :guilabel:`Access` modes.
+You give a :guilabel:`Name` to the access control, select a :guilabel:`Group`, and the :guilabel:`Object`, then check the checkbox corresponding to each of the four :guilabel:`Access` modes.

-If you don't specify any group in the access rules, the rule is applied to all groups.
+If you do not specify any group in the access rules, the rule is applied to all groups.
 So to remove access to an object for all users you could create a rule:

 * which is defined for a specific object,